 "So there shouldn't be any political fallout.
 It's an accounting issue," he said.

-So far, the governments that have opted in to the suit are Chaffee, Crowley, Dolores, Douglas, Gilpin, Jackson, Las Animas, Rio Grande and Weld counties.
+So far, the governments that have opted in to the suit in Colorado are Chaffee, Crowley, Dolores, Douglas, Gilpin, Jackson, Las Animas, Rio Grande and Weld counties.

 Although many class-action suits include qualifying parties in them unless they opt out, the rules of the Court of Federal Claims expressly require opting in to be included.